Larry Schultz: Grateful Dead

 In the mid 1990s Schultz traveled on tour with the Grateful Dead as the band's personal yoga teacher until Jerry Garcia died.
 In an interview in a Deadhead magazine, Phil Lesh credits Ashtanga with having a real effect on the music this tour and giving him personally a new feeling of centeredness.
 Says Lesh, "This has opened a whole new world for me."
 It was Weir who encouraged Schultz to write his first book on yoga, Ashtanga Yoga As Taught by Shri K. Pattabhi Jois.

 The Mayor of Folsom Street

 In 1991 Schultz founded It's Yoga at 848 Folsom Street in San Francisco.
 At It's Yoga he created a promotional package called "90 days for 90 dollars."
-At the time yoga was mostly practised by small groups in homes: Schultz's studio pioneered the concept of teaching yoga in health clubs.
+Schultz's studio pioneered the concept of teaching yoga in health clubs.
 It's Yoga on Folsom Street attracted celebrities such as San Francisco 49ers players and Christy Turlington.
 In 2002 It's Yoga moved downstairs to a larger space in the same building at 848 Folsom street.
 Schultz's notoriety in the South of Market, San Francisco area led him gain a second nickname, "The Mayor of Folsom Street."